Metal Detecting Tips: Fine-Tuning Your Detector

 - See about how deep a target is

 Most detectors are set up for specific types of hunting.
 For example, the settings on gold detectors like the Nokta Makro AU Gold Finder take into account the hot rocks and ground that are encountered in a gold field.
 Some of the newer detectors, like the Garrett AT Max or Minelab Equinox Series, are set up to be used in multiple soil types with preset programs that change settings fairly easily.

 While the previous types of metal detector technologies used two coils working together, PI can use one or more coils in a much different way.
 The coil sends out bursts of electronic currents that bounce back when it hits a metal object.
 The best way to think about PI is that it’s like a bat’s echolocation.
 There is no way to tell the difference between targets — just that there is one.

 The greatest advantage of PI frequency detectors is that they search much deeper than the VLF.
 A detector like the Garrett Deepseeker will give you the best results if you plan on searching for very deep targets.
-Many beach detectors use PI as well.
+Many beach and underwater detectors use PI as well.
 It is very stable and reliable at finding targets even in the salt found in beach water and sand.